Full list of Officer Survival results

 In January 2016, Philadelphia Officer Jesse Hartnett was shot three times in a brazen ambush.
 His fight for survival serves as a reminder of why you need to prepare for a sudden attack.
 Dave Smith outlines key questions you should ask yourself in order to prep for winning the fight.

-> Electronic control devices are one of the most useful tools on a duty belt.
-Although rare, these devices can sometimes fail.
+Electronic control devices are one of the most useful tools on a duty belt.
+Although it's a rare occurance, these devices can sometimes fail.
 Dave Smith offers key tactics in the unlikely event that this happens.

-> According to the police chief, the officers all said the suspect claimed, "One of us is going to die tonight."
+According to the police chief, the officers all said the suspect claimed, "One of us is going to die tonight."

 Reality Training: 3 tactics for defending against a sudden attack– 7

 Dash cam footage out of York (Pa.) is a harrowing reminder of how quickly a traffic stop can erupt into gunfire.
 Dave Smith outlines three key tips for protecting yourself against a spontaneous attack.